vRealize Orchestrator Appliance 7.6 | 11 April 2019 | Build 13020602

 - Restoring to previous version is supported only in the vRealize Orchestrator Client.

-- The input parameter constraints of workflows created or edited in the vRealize Orchestrator Client do not automatically transfer to the XaaS blueprint request form in vRealize Automation.
-When using these workflows in XaaS operations, you must manually define the input parameters constraints in the XaaS blueprint request form.
+- [IMPORTANT] The input parameter constraints of workflows created or edited in the vRealize Orchestrator Client do not automatically transfer to the XaaS blueprint request form in vRealize Automation.
+To use these workflows in XaaS operations, you must manually define the input parameters constraints in the XaaS blueprint request form.
 This limitation does not impact workflows created and edited exclusively in the Orchestrator Legacy Client.

 Deploying the VMware vRealize Orchestrator Appliance 7.6